 Can I use a dressage saddle for other disciplines, such as eventing or jumping?

 While a dressage saddle can be used for other disciplines, it is not ideal for jumping as it is not designed for the added security needed for jumping.
 Eventing is a little more flexible as dressage and show jumping is part of the discipline, but cross-country would not be ideal with a dressage saddle.

 How do I properly care for and maintain my dressage saddle?

-A monoflap dressage saddle has a single flap, while a double flap dressage saddle has two flaps.
-Monoflap dressage saddle are considered to provide closer contact between the rider and horse while double flap dressage saddle are considered more secure.
+A mono-flap dressage saddle has a single flap, while a double-flap dressage saddle has two flaps.
+Monoflap dressage saddles are considered to provide closer contact between the rider and horse, while double-flap dressage saddles are considered more secure.